Confidence Interval

 Hypothesis testing and confidence intervals are two distinct approaches to statistical inference, but they share a close relationship.
 While hypothesis testing focuses on assessing whether a particular claim about a population parameter is supported by the data, confidence intervals provide a range of plausible values for the parameter.

-The formula for a confidence interval for a population mean $(\mu)$ when the population standard deviation $(\sigma)$ is known is:
+The formula for a confidence interval for a population mean

-• $z$ is the critical value from the standard normal distribution
+is the sample mean is the critical value from the standard normal distribution is the population standard deviation is the sample size

 Conclusion